StephenCleary/blog-stephencleary-dotcom/blog/_posts/2016-03-29-displaying-store-data.md

 This establishes the store as the single source of truth in our application.
 It seems like a lot of overhead for a simple application, but in more complex applications, having a single source of truth is incredibly empowering.

-[Source code at this revision](https://github.com/StephenCleary/todomvc-react-redux/tree/) - [Live site at this revision](http://htmlpreview.github.io/?https://github.com/StephenCleary/todomvc-react-redux/blob//index.html) (ignore the "startup flicker"; that's just due to the way it's hosted)
+[Source code at this revision](https://github.com/StephenCleary/todomvc-react-redux/tree/c12e47b7e5a4abd74e79d14f047a9d29831c343e) - [Live site at this revision](http://htmlpreview.github.io/?https://github.com/StephenCleary/todomvc-react-redux/blob/c12e47b7e5a4abd74e79d14f047a9d29831c343e/index.html) (ignore the "startup flicker"; that's just due to the way it's hosted)

 [Most current source code](https://github.com/StephenCleary/todomvc-react-redux) - [Most current live site](http://stephencleary.github.io/todomvc-react-redux/)

-FUTURE:

-The problem with data-binding frameworks (MVC / MVVM) singleton immutable state (as opposed to a messaging bus) means applications grow in complexity linearly instead of geometrically

-Reducer composition

-Inline CSS

-React/Redux vs jQuery (why the fight: it's actually a fight over where state is stored)

-React + whatever; Redux + whatever

-React Native